Be it social media, banking, shopping, or daily online transactions, we all depend on our mobile phones these days.

 - Obfuscate string tables as well as methods

-The best way to prevent this vulnerability is to perform a manual secure code review using security champs or subject matter experts most knowledgable with this code.
+The best way to prevent this vulnerability is to perform a manual secure code review using security champs or subject matter experts most knowledgeable with this code.
 They should do the following:

 - Examine the app’s configuration settings to discover any hidden switches;